Key Takeaways

 Different clinic configurations benefit from different platforms.
 These scenarios reflect the Pabau vs Portrait Care decision as it plays out in real practice contexts.

-Multi-practitioner aesthetic clinic, two locations: A clinic running 8-10 practitioners across two sites, offering injectables, skin treatments, and laser services, needs centralised scheduling, per-practitioner commission tracking, consolidated reporting, and a clinical documentation system that travels with the patient record regardless of which site they visit.
+Multi-practitioner aesthetic clinic, two locations: A clinic running 8-10 practitioners across two sites, offering injectables, skin treatments, and laser services, needs centralized scheduling, per-practitioner commission tracking, consolidated reporting, and a clinical documentation system that travels with the patient record regardless of which site they visit.
 Pabau’s multi-location management and staff management tools are designed for this configuration.
 Portrait Care’s suitability for this use case is unconfirmed.

 Clinic diversifying into medical aesthetics and private GP: A practice adding private GP consultations, wellness assessments, or IV therapy alongside its aesthetic services will outgrow a purely aesthetics-focused platform relatively quickly.
 Pabau supports aesthetic, medical, wellness, and allied health practices within the same system – so expanding the service menu does not require changing the software.
 This adaptability is a concrete operational advantage for practices with growth ambitions beyond a single treatment category.
 See Pabau for medical spas and skin clinic software for further detail on supported industries.